00s/DoorDuino/README.md

 #### Solution
 The first approach will be to build a piece of software able to permit users’ entrances through doors.
 A RFID-Shield ridden on an Arduino must recognize RFID’s compatible tags, reading its UID and sending the data to a server over serial port.
 The same piece of software must, then, get a response from the server and authorize or deny the read UID.
 In positive case, Arduino’s response is a 5V signal boosted by a 12V relay and sent to an electric strike used to control door’s accesses.
-In turn, the Python-coded server must recognize the serial port used by the Arduino, read the UID sent and give a response based on its records.
+In turn, the server must recognize the serial port used by the Arduino, read the UID sent and give a response based on its records.
 Every successful reading must be recorded containing the tag identification, date, time and the server’s response itself.
-Python’s choice is based on its simple establishment of serial communication beyond the soft SQLite’s communication applicable (and acceptable) on this project.
 Authorizations management can be simply set using a previously registered tag as a Master Key, allowing the system to activate a special mode in which the next read tag can be recorded or discarded.
 An RGB led will be used to enhance user’s experience.

+##### Server Side
 Considering the Server pre-requisites, the project can be embedded in any Operational System Python-compatible which requires up to 260 MB including peripheral library and SQLite, providing a concise and adaptable solution for low hardware configuration.
+Python’s choice is based on its simple establishment of serial communication, and the lightweight SQLite integration.